davidmerrick/coolestguyinoregon.com/README.md

 Manually point your Route 53 hosted zone at the CloudFront distribution.

 # Todo

-- Add Route53 config to CloudFormation template
+- Add redirect from non-www to www url for website
-- Make bucket private, only allow access from CloudFront
 - Add CloudFormation template for CodePipeline
-- Get bucket permissions in place so CodePipeline can write to it